-Currently, it has completed the early stage of real time operation data analysis while fully utilising 5G network and AR technology for the visualisation and simulation functions of equipment.
+Currently, it has completed the real time operation data analysis while fully utilising 5G network and Augmented Reality technology for the visualisation and simulation functions of equipment.
 The platform facilitates the Group's transition to "Manufacture + Service".
 The project aims to create a new pattern of intelligent remote operation and maintenance services and achieve innovation in business model, promote enterprises to achieve streamlined production management, facilitate intelligent and digital development of the health products industry, and achieve cost reduction and rapid sustainable development of enterprises in the future.

-The new journey sails on, and the new mission carries on.
-2023 marks the beginning year of full implementation of the spirit of the 20th National Congress of the Communist Party, and also a crucial year for the Haina Group to conquer difficulties, hasten the development and promote the key projects construction in a comprehensive pace.
-Meanwhile, the digital plants in Jinjiang and Hangzhou are under the orderly preparation, and upon the completion of the project, Haina's digitalization and intelligent construction will undoubtedly hit a new plateau.
-In the upcoming year, we may meet risks and obstacles along the way, but hopes and difficulties reside when opportunities and challenges coexist.
-At the forefront of the development of the age, not only must we reinforce our awareness of concerns, we must also maintain our confidence in development.
-Only through this can we write a new chapter on the journey of quality development.
+Striving forward is the posture of the Group, and to fight is the status of our employees.
+2023 was a year of global economic challenges and opportunities, and also a crucial year for the Group to conquer difficulties, hasten the development and promote the key projects construction in a comprehensive pace.
+Meanwhile, the digital plants in Jinjiang and Hangzhou are under orderly construction, and upon the completion of the project, Haina's digitalization and intelligent construction will undoubtedly hit a new plateau.
+In the upcoming year, we may encounter numerous challenges, but opportunities and challenges coexist, technological breakthroughs and strategic changes will inject new hope into us.
+In 2024, on the path of high-quality development of national intelligent manufacturing, the Group will embark on a new journey with undiminished efforts, unwavering determination, and persistent resilience.

-Mr. Hong Yiyuan Chairman of the Board and Chief Executive Officer
+Mr. Hong Yiyuan Chairman of the Board